Skip to Content

 It’s always a perfect time to learn more about money, investing, debt management, and saving so here are the best and most accessible personal finance books to do just that.

-We could all use a little help getting our finances in order and this is doubly important if you move around a lot as a digital nomad or you’re a freelancer whose income can be sporadic.
+We could all use a little help getting our finances in order, and this is doubly important if you’re a self-employed freelancer whose income can be sporadic or if you travel.

 money mindset books for financial literacy

-Whether you’re looking for help managing and paying off your debts, you need help with saving or investments, want to live more frugally, or want a solid guide to creating multiple income streams (including passive income) then these varied and accessible personal finance books will help you out.
+Whether you’re looking for help managing and paying off your debts, you need help with saving or investments, you want to live more frugally, or you want a solid guide to creating multiple income streams (including passive income), then these varied and accessible personal finance books will help you out.

 by Paco De Leon